yonasBSD/foot/INSTALL.md

 scripts in the `pgo` directory to do a complete PGO build.
 This script is intended to be used when doing manual builds.

-Note that all “full” PGO builds (which `auto` will prefer, if possible) **require** `LC_CTYPE` to be set to an UTF-8 locale.
+Note that all "full" PGO builds (which `auto` will prefer, if possible) **require** `LC_CTYPE` to be set to an UTF-8 locale.
 This is **not** done automatically.